 - To equip evangelical pastors to more effectively counsel and shepherd their flocks by drawing on the insights of classical Protestant moral theology and spirituality.

-- To aid evangelicals serving in government and public policy to more

-	effectively pursue justice by drawing on and creatively applying the collective

-	wisdom of classical Protestant ethical and political theory.
+- To aid evangelicals serving in government and public policy to more effectively pursue justice by drawing on and creatively applying the collective wisdom of classical Protestant ethical and political theory.

-	- To show bright, critically-minded evangelical students that the Protestant

-	tradition is vibrant, intellectually compelling, and comprehensively catholic.
+- To show critically-minded evangelical students that the Protestant tradition is vibrant, intellectually compelling, and comprehensively catholic.

-	- To transmit the vibrancy of this heritage through the demonstration that it

-	can be creatively drawn upon to address challenges that are, in some respects,

-	unique to our own era and context.
+- To transmit the vibrancy of this heritage through the demonstration that it can be creatively drawn upon to address challenges that are, in some respects, unique to our own era and context.

-	We achieve these goals by building networks of friendship and collaboration

-	among evangelical scholars committed to Protestant resourcement, publishing

-	resources old and new to address these four needs, and offering training and

-	discipleship for Christians thirsting after wisdom.
+We achieve these goals by building networks of friendship and collaboration among evangelical scholars committed to Protestant resourcement, publishing resources old and new to address these five needs, and offering training and discipleship for Christians thirsting after wisdom.